 I hate to be the bearer of bad news, but, well…..

 Supplements for horses are, in fact, kind of sort of supposed to be regulated.
-But, frankly, since the horse supplements aren’t meant for humans (most people aren’t in favor of unsafe substances going into people), and since horses aren’t food animals (most people aren’t in favor of unsafe substances going into people after having been first going into the animal), the safety and effectiveness concerns for the things that people give to horses are a bit lower down the ladder – like at the bottom.
+But, frankly, since the horse supplements aren’t meant for humans (most people aren’t in favor of unsafe substances going into people), and since horses aren’t food animals (most people aren’t in favor of unsafe substances going into people after having been first going into the animal), the safety and effectiveness concerns for the things that people give to horses are a bit lower down the ladder – like all the way down at the bottom.
 So, as it turns out, when it comes to horse supplements being regulated, they’re kind of sort of not, even if they are kind of sort of supposed to be.

 The CVM isn’t really much concerned with horse supplements, however, because as long as the stuff that you put into your supplement is generally recognized as safe (GRAS – seriously, the acronyms never stop), and as long as it isn’t meant for food animals, you can throw it in your supplement without much of a worry at all.